What is LAN(Local Area Network)?

 Ping – 192.168.43.10

-With this command, you can check whether your system is connected with the network or not.
+With this command, you can check whether your system is connected to the network or not.
 By typing Ipconfig, you will find out the LAN address of your system.
 Once you find the LAN address, you will be able to ping on that address and check the local area connection.

 Ping – 192.168.8.10 -t

-Netstat shows the network connection for the TCP, the network interfaces, routing tables, and network statistics and much more in detail.
+Netstat shows the network connection for the TCP, the network interfaces, routing tables, and network statistics, and much more in detail.